-The U.S. Army 32nd Station Hospital operated in the Mediterranean Theatre, supporting Allied forces in two separate locations: Tlemcen, Algeria (February 1943–December 1943) and Caserta, Italy (January 1944–July 1945).
+The U.S. Army 32nd Station Hospital operated in the Mediterranean Theater, supporting Allied forces in two separate locations: Tlemcen, Algeria (February 1943–December 1943) and Caserta, Italy (January 1944–July 1945).
 This article will provide a brief history of the unit from its arrival in Italy until it ceased operations in the M.T.O.

 From Barracks to Hospital Wards

 On December 15, 1943, the main body of the 32nd Station Hospital shipped out of Oran aboard the H.M.T.S.
 Cameronia, arriving in Italy four days later.
 The ship docked next to a capsized vessel in Naples harbor.
-I initially assumed that the vessel had been sunk in an air raid, and was in disbelief when I read in Dwight McNelly’s manuscript that the 32nd Station Hospital disembarked onto the capsized ship!
+I initially assumed that the vessel had been sunk in an air raid, and was in disbelief when I read in Dwight McNelly’s manuscript and Willard Havemeier’s account that the 32nd Station Hospital disembarked onto the capsized ship!
 According to Tools of War: An Illustrated History of the Peninsular Base Section, the Germans apparently sunk ships before retreating as part of an effort to wreck the port.
 Although not obvious in the above photograph, engineers transformed some of the capsized vessels into piers!
 (That explains why personnel are visible atop the vessel in the photograph.)

 The 32nd Station Hospital remained in staging for more than three weeks.
 During this time the hospital’s personnel were divided between those preparing equipment and those detailed to assist at a pair of local hospitals.
 On January 10, 1944, the 32nd moved north of Naples to a new site at the direction of The Surgeon, Peninsular Base Section.
 This was a compound along the highway running between Naples and Caserta (designated Route 87).
 The specific location was near the village of San Nicola la Strada and one mile (1.6 km) south of the Royal Palace of Caserta.